vlohacks/misc/processmigration/README.md

 ### Process injection / migration examples
+This explains some windows process injection techniques by sourcecode

 ## filez
 inject.cpp: injects a bind shell (listening on port 31337) into target process